Revolutionary Incitement and the Limits of Free Speech

 THOMAS HEALY

-Thomas Healy researches and writes in the fields of constitutional law, freedom of speech, legal history, civil rights, and federal courts.
-His book The Great Dissent: How Oliver Wendell Holmes Changed His Mind – and Changed the History of Free Speech in America won the Robert F. Kennedy Book Award, was selected as a New York Times Book Review editor’s choice, and was named one of the fifteen best non-fiction books of 2013 by the Christian Science Monitor.
+Thomas Healy is the Board of Visitors Distinguished Professor at Seton Hall Law School.
+He is the author of “The Great Dissent: How Oliver Wendell Holmes Changed His Mind – and Changed the History of Free Speech in America,” which won the Robert F. Kennedy Book Award, was selected as a New York Times Book Review Editor’s Choice, and was named one of the fifteen best non-fiction books of 2013 by the Christian Science Monitor.

 PAUL HORWITZ

 Paul Horwitz teaches courses that include law and religion, constitutional law, law and public policy, legal ethics, and legislation and regulation.
 A leading figure in First Amendment scholarship, he is the author of dozens of articles, including many in leading law reviews, and of two books, The Agnostic Age: Law, Religion, and the Constitution (Oxford University Press) and First Amendment Institutions (Harvard University Press).
-He has also written for many general-readership publications, such as The New York Times, and is a member of the popular legal blog Prawfsblawg.

 JOHN INAZU

 John Inazu is the Sally D. Danforth Distinguished Professor of Law and Religion at Washington University in St. Louis.
 His latest book is Learning to Disagree: The Surprising Path to Navigating Differences with Empathy and Respect (Zondervan, 2024).
-He is also the author of Liberty’s Refuge: The Forgotten Freedom of Assembly (Yale University Press, 2012) and Confident Pluralism: Surviving and Thriving Through Deep Difference (University of Chicago Press, 2016) and co-editor (with Tim Keller) of Uncommon Ground: Living Faithfully in a World of Difference (Thomas Nelson, 2020).

 RONALD KROTOSZYNSKI

 Ronald Krotoszynski earned his B.A. and M.A. from Emory University and J.D. and LL.M. from Duke University, where he was articles editor for the Duke Law Journal and selected for Order of the Coif.
 He clerked for the Honorable Frank M. Johnson, Jr, of the United States Court of Appeals for the Eleventh Circuit and was an associate with Covington & Burling, D.C.
+Prior to joining the faculty at the University of Alabama School of Law, where he currently serves as the John S. Stone Chair and Director of the Program on Constitutional Studies & Initiative for Civic Engagement.

 GENEVIEVE LAKIER